-Close to Runnymede, the River Thames and Windsor Great Park, Cooper's Hill is situated within 66 acres of land, with impressive views over the surrounding landscape and Windsor Castle.
+Close to Runnymede, the River Thames and Windsor Great Park, Audley Cooper's Hill retirement village is situated within the Magna Carta Park in Surrey, with impressive views over the surrounding landscape and Windsor Castle.
 The village offers exquisite retirement homes for sale with live-in care service, a health club, spa and a restaurant.

 With 67 acres of spectacular grounds, living at Audley Cooper’s Hill is like having your very own National Trust outside your window, with so much to explore.
 The grounds also boast facilities including tennis courts, woodland walks and a putting green, so a healthier, more active lifestyle has never been more within reach.

 Main Audley Cooper's Hill building was originally a private home, built in the Victorian Gothic style and known as Coopershill until 1871 when it was converted into the Indian Civil Engineering College.

 At the beginning of the 20th century the buildings were returned to private use before becoming a teacher training college in 1934 and eventually merging with Brunel University in 1980.

 You don’t have to go far to see just how much Surrey has to offer.
 Get lost in Windsor Great Park, visit the birthplace of British motorsport and aviation, the Brooklands Museum, or simply marvel at the blossoms and blooms of the breathtaking RHS Garden Wisley.
 Also nestled beside Windsor Castle, the historic Theatre Royal Windsor offers a wide range of quality drama, comedy, musicals and opera throughout the year.

 Nearby to Audley Cooper’s Hill is Windsor Castle, the oldest and largest inhabited castle in the world, notable for its long association with the English and British Royal family, and of course for its stunning architecture.
 Rich with heritage and always open to visitors, it’s a family day out you won’t forget.